WIPACrepo/docker-icecube-icetray/install_icetray/README.md

 * Ubuntu 20.04
 * Ubuntu 22.04

-These images install particular version of icetray along with test-data, etc.
+These images install particular tagged version of icetray along with test-data, etc.

 Two flavors are created:
 * devel - install of icetray in /usr/local/icetray, with /usr/local/icetray\_src, test-data